frhumphries/stedwardwebsite/content/pages/live.md

 ## Schedule

-- Friday May 15
-  - 12:00p DriveThru Confessions (_future confessions in the Church_)
 - Saturday May 16
   - 9:15a Holy Mass (_in future, only First Saturday will have a morning Mass_)
   - 5:30p Holy Mass _(NOT Live-streamed)_